feldera/feldera/benchmark/README.md

   * By default, only 100k events are generated.
 This only takes a few seconds.
 Add `--events=100M` to analyze 100,000,000 events.

+  * The Feldera runner has Rust-only and SQL implementations.
+The Rust-only implementation is the default.
+Add `--language=sql` to use the SQL implementation.

   * The Apache Beam runners support multiple forms of some queries.
     By default, they are implemented in Beam's native Java-based form.
     Add `--language=sql` to use Calcite-based SQL or